What Eastern Gurus Say About Occult Practices

 © General Council of the Assemblies of God

 In any case, Deuteronomy 5:15 makes clear that the Sabbath is not applicable to New Testament Christians, at least not to those who are Gentiles.
+Moses first states that God delivered the Jews (Israelites) from Egypt, therefore (or because of that) God commanded the Israelites to observe the Sabbath Day.
 Neither we, nor our ancestors, were slaves in Egypt rescued by God’s mighty hand and his outstretched arm.
-Moses first states that God delivered the Jews (Israelites) from Egypt, therefore (or because of that) God commanded the Israelites to observe the Sabbath Day

-And thou shalt remember that thou wast a servant in the land of Egypt, and Jehovah thy God brought thee out thence by a mighty hand and by an outstretched arm: therefore Jehovah thy God commanded thee to keep the sabbath day.
-[Deuteronomy 5:15]
+'You shall remember that you were a slave in the land of Egypt, and the Lord your God brought you out of there by a mighty hand and by an outstretched arm; therefore the Lord your God commanded you to observe the Sabbath day.
+(Deuteronomy 5:15 NASB)

 See Jesus and The Law and more on the Sabbath HERE